Below are links to some physics teaching resources that I have written. They are all free to download and share.

 Earthquakes, plate tectonics, seismic waves, KS4

-This Powerpoint contains a starter, class discussion points and a group task asking students to think about what caused the New Zealand Earthquake.
+This Powerpoint contains a starter, class discussion points and a group task asking students to think about what caused a New Zealand Earthquake.

 Solar System, planets, KS2, KS3